bitonic-cjp/bl4p-client/BUGS.md

 clients can and should check this for themselves, before executing transactions.

-### 3. Re-notification of incoming Lightning tx is not handled correctly
-Often this will not be a problem, but in rare cases, the incoming transaction might be ignored, even though we have already committed to the outgoing transaction.
-A result could be that the incoming transaction gets canceled after time-out, even while the outgoing transaction is successful.

 ### 4. No check on ongoing outgoing Lightning transactions.
 After a crash, a duplicate Lightning transaction might be sent out.

 ### 5. Incoming transactions are not checked
 Others can exchange with us on arbitrary conditions and exchange rates.

+### 19. On re-notification of incoming Lightning tx, it is not checked
+The newly notified transaction may, for instance, send us less crypto funds than the original one.

 ### 6. No check on the outgoing Lightning transaction lock time